Notre-Solutions/Inship-Website/src/pages/index.md

           **InShip APS provides a number of different solutions.**

-          1. *Accounts Payable Combined or APC*  is as a back-end document handling tool, your users are supplied with a email address (and if required a dnd solution) where both they and their suppliers and email invoices and bills to.
-APC using InShip's AI extracts the relevant data from each document and pushes both a copy of the Bill/Invoice to you Accounts Software ready for in a draft state ready for approval.
+          1. *Accounts Payable Combined or APC*  is a back-end document handling tool.
+Your users are supplied with an email address where their suppliers can email invoices and bills too.
+APC using InShip's A.I. extracts the relevant data from each document and pushes a copy of the Invoice/Bill to your Accounts Software, ready for approval.

-          2. *Tick To Post or T2P,* with T2P We provide an online front end customisation and own labeled bolt on to your system.
-Here your users can review and approve invoices before they are push to your software based on your requirements the document can be stored by us or your software.
+          2. *Tick To Post (T2P).
+We* provide an online front-end customisation and own labeled bolt-on to your system.
+Here, your users can review and approve invoices before they are uploaded to your software.
+Based on your requirements, the documents can be stored by us or your software.
       - title: Why Change
-        description: 1. *Complete Accounts Payable Solution or CAPS*, is a fully online accounts payable department.
-Allowing businesses to replicate the complex process and automate it.
-The full systems includes po matching both at a GRN and line level, auto coding,  auto routeing for approval and statement reconciliation to name a few.
+        description: 1. *Complete Accounts Payable Solution (CAPS)* is a fully online accounts payable department.
+Allowing businesses to replicate their complex process and automate the same.
+The full system includes PO matching, both at GRN and line level.
+Auto-coding, auto-routing for approval, and statement reconciliation, as some of the features.
   sectionC:
     title: Products
     show: false